pyeventsourcing/esdbclient/README.md

 The optional `include_caught_up` argument is a Python `bool` which indicates whether "caught up" messages should be included when recorded events are received.
 The default value of `include_caught_up` is `False`.

+The optional `include_fell_behind` argument is a Python `bool` which indicates whether "fell behind" messages should be included when recorded events are received.
+The default value of `include_fell_behind` is `False`.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.